SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-06-mvp-monitoring.md

 The SCS Monitoring MVP is developed on the foundation of the [dNation monitoring solution](https://github.com/dNationCloud/kubernetes-monitoring).

+_Disclaimer: Please be aware that the MVP demo URLs referenced in the sections below are expected to be unavailable within the next couple of months.
+We appreciate your understanding._

 ## Monitoring of the KaaS Layer

 As mentioned earlier, we aim to showcase how the Observer monitors the CSP KaaS offering.